Skip to main content

 • provide dependable information to policy makers and curriculum specialists for planning

-• give schools insights to help improve teaching and learning.
+• give schools information to help improve teaching and learning.

-NMSSA is a collaboration between the University of Otago, the New Zealand Council for Educational Research and the Ministry of Education.
+The study is a collaboration between the University of Otago and the New Zealand Council for Educational Research, conducted on contract to the Ministry of Education.

 Our approach

-Our NMSSA task development teams work closely with teachers and curriculum specialists to create rich assessment tasks.
-The tasks enable students to show what they know, understand, and can do, in the learning areas of the New Zealand curriculum.
+Our task development teams work closely with teachers and curriculum specialists to create rich assessment tasks.
+The tasks enable students to show what they know, understand, and can do, in the learning areas of the New Zealand Curriculum.

 We use many approaches to gather assessment data.
 These include: